-How do I Program a Honeywell 5877 to My L7000?
+How Do I Program a Honeywell 5877 to My L7000?

-The siren offers local audiovisual notification which meets liability standards.
+The siren offers local audiovisual notification, which meets liability standards.
 If you have have lasers on the bottom of the door these will also prevent the door from injuring anyone.
 The 5877 is a small plastic enclosure with a single LED which offers the live status of the alarm system after it is paired with the panel.
 This requires pairing the House ID code for the panel with the 5877.
 We cover that process later in this FAQ.

-First the relay should be wired locally to the garage motor.
-This requires a 2 conductor cable (between 18-22AWG) from the relay to the motor's control connections.
-Each motor is slight different but the general rule is to land the connection in parallel (on top of) the existing wiring which comes into the motor from the wall mounted push button.
+1. Wire the module.
+First, the relay should be wired locally to the garage motor.
+This requires a 2-conductor cable between 18-22AWG from the 5877 relay to the motor's control connections.
+Each motor is slightly different, but the general rule is to land the relay wires in parallel (on top of) the existing wiring which comes into the motor from the wall mounted push button.
 This push button often looks like a doorbell.
-Once the connection has been made at the garage door motor, connect one of these wires to the Common marked as "COM" and the other to the normally open "NO" terminal.
+Once the connection has been made at the garage door motor, connect one of these wires to the Common marked as "COM" and the other to the Normally Open "NO" terminal.
 Then plug in the included transformer to a local power outlet.
-In most cases there is an extra ceiling mounted outlet in the same receptacle where the motor is powered from.
+In most cases, there is an extra ceiling mounted outlet in the same receptacle that the garage door motor is powered from.

-If you already have a garage door sensor programmed in the proper slots you will see a garage door symbol on the door allocated to that slot.
-For example, garage door 1 will show a garage door symbol with that door open or closed.
-If you do not have your garage door sensor programmed or plan to only use the relay that is fine.
-Just realize that you simply be toggling the motor up and down without any indication of the status.
-You can always enroll a sensor later to the proper zone that maps to the relay you program now.
+If you already have a garage door sensor programmed in the proper slots, you will see a garage door symbol on the door allocated to that slot.
+For example, garage door 1 will show a garage door symbol within automation, showing if the door is open or closed.
+If you do not have your garage door sensor programmed, or if you plan to only use the relay, then that is fine.
+Just realize that you are simply toggling the motor up and down without any indication of the status.
+You can always enroll a sensor later, making sure to use the correct zone number for the Garage Door being used.

-From the home screen of the L7000 go to Automation, press the down key and enter the "garage door setup."
-Choose a garage door (keep in mind the zone mapping listed above) and press "assign device."
-Then click "enter serial number" and manually enter the serial number listed on the 5877.
+3. Program the 5877.
+From the home screen of the L7000, go to Automation.
+Press the down key, and enter the "garage door setup" menu.
+Choose a garage door (keep in mind the zone mapping listed above), and press the "assign device" button.
+Then click "enter serial number", and manually enter the serial number listed on the 5877.
 It is the only 7-digit number listed on the back of the relay.
-There is no way to auto enroll it sadly.
-After you enter the serial click done and press the "learn" function.
+Unfortunately, there is no way to auto enroll it.
+After you enter the serial, click done.
+Then press the "learn" function.
 This will test the relay and you should hear a clicking sound if its functioning properly.

 4. Test the garage door.
 Now you can confirm wiring on the relay and test the garage door.
-Go back into Automation and this time press on "Garages" before hitting the down key.
-Then click on the garage door you enrolled and press the garage symbol where it says "press to operate."
-There is a slight delay (between 5 to 10 seconds) between the button press and the relay response.
-Again without a garage door sensor programmed in the matching slot the garage door symbol will not change as it has nothing to report status.
+Go back into Automation, and press on "Garages", followed by the down key.
+Then click on the garage door you enrolled.
+Press the garage symbol where it says "press to operate".
+There is a slight delay (5 to 10 seconds) between the button press and the relay response.
+Again, without a garage door sensor programmed in the matching slot, the garage door symbol will not change.
+This is because it has no way to report status.

 Did you find this answer useful?